 Xanax is a commonly prescribed benzodiazepine sedative medicine.
 Moreover, it’s given for the treatment of various mental conditions, with the desired result of producing a calming effect for its users.
 This type of medication can be very addictive.
-You’ve probably heard stories of addiction to Xanax and may wonder can you overdose on Xanax.
+Experienced rehab facilities such as Crest View Recovery Center in Asheville, NC have the resources and caring staff to help you start the recovery process from Xanax addiction.
+You’ve probably heard stories of addiction to Xanax and may wonder if you can overdose on Xanax.

 Specifically, Xanax is the brand name for the medicine, Alprazolam.
 It’s prescribed to treat issues such as anxiety, depression and panic disorders.
 Furthermore, you may have heard of the benzodiazepine class of drugs referred to as “benzos.”
 Xanax falls into this category.